JJ/dynamic-academic-cv-template/README.md

 that, resulting in a duration of around 3 minutes.

 The curriculum will be also auto-generated every 1st and 15th of every month.
 You'll get an email from GitHub when this happens.
+After 60 days, scheduled actions are disabled, so you will need to make some change in the repo to continue generation for other 60 days.

 You have any problem, just [raise an issue](https://github.com/JJ/dynamic-academic-cv-template/issues)